Home » Norwood Stage 2: Photos, Treatments, Results

 Norwood Stage 2: Photos, Treatments, Results

-Norwood 2 is the earliest stage on the Norwood scale that hair loss becomes visible.
+Norwood 2 is one of the earliest stages on the Norwood scale in which hair loss becomes visible.
 At this stage, any hair loss may be difficult to spot, though it can lead to a receding hairline.

-As Norwood 2 is very early on the scale, many non-invasive treatments are available for this stage as well as ways to disguise hair loss.
+As Norwood 2 is very early on the Norwood-Hamilton scale, many non-invasive hair loss treatments are available for this stage as well as ways to disguise the slight loss of hair.

 In this article we will discuss:

-How many grafts are needed for a Norwood 2 transplant
+• How many grafts are needed for a Norwood 2 hair transplant surgery

 Is Norwood 2 balding?